AndrewPrifer/react-three-editable/README.md

 const EditableCamera = editable(PerspectiveCamera, 'perspectiveCamera');
 ```

+⚠️ The `<e.primitive>` element is special in that it isn't tied to an object type, since it can be anything, just like in r3f.
+Because of this, it has an extra `editableType` prop that you need to set (see object types).

 #### Props

 `uniqueName: string`: a unique name used to identify the object in the editor.